manoranjan18/DevOps-journey/README.md

 # DevOps-journey

-Hi there everyone .I'M S.V.Mano Ranjan who is an devops enthusiast and wanted to achieve more in the devops technology who alsp knows html,css,js also .I have recently completed Google's -UX Design course on coursera where I Have learnt about how to  create a website which should be inclusive to all and also knows to create wire frame and prototypes in figma .Enough of me.
+Hi there everyone .I'M S.V.Mano Ranjan who is an devops enthusiast and wanted to achieve more in the devops technology who also knows html,css,js .I have recently completed Google's -UX Design course on coursera where I Have learnt about how to  create a website which should be inclusive to all and also knows to create wire frame and prototypes in figma .Enough of me.

-This repository is mainly focussing on how and what I'm doin in the devops technology and also formulating something in my own style itself
+This repository is mainly focussing on how and what I'm doing in the devops technology and also formulating something in my own style itself

 The motivation and idea of this "DevOps as an career" came from three important people as far as in  my view